-Unlike the traditional dissertation required for completion of a PhD degree, EdD program features applied dissertation or dissertation in practice (DiP).
+Unlike the traditional dissertation required for completion of a Ph.D. degree, Ed.D. program features an applied dissertation or Dissertation in Practice (DiP).
 The DiP examines a problem of practice, which is an area of concern or issue that has been identified in the student's context of professional practice.
 The Carnegie Project on the Education Doctorate (CPED) defines a problem of practice as "a persistent, contextualized, and specific issue embedded in the work of a professional practitioner, the addressing of which has the potential to result in improving understanding, experiences, and outcomes" (The CPED Framework).
 The problem of practice becomes the driving focus of students' dissertation research.

-The following are key features of a dissertation in practice:
+The following are key features of a Dissertation in Practice (Perry et al., 2020, p.
+38):